segment-anything-models-java/SAMJ/README.md

 * [**SAM-2**](https://github.com/facebookresearch/sam2) (tiny, small and large): newest and improved version of SAM released by Meta.
 Not only this version reduces a lot the computation cost, it also improves the performance.
 To do so, this model uses a new variant of Vision Transofrmer (ViT), the [Hiera ViT](https://github.com/facebookresearch/hiera).
 * [**EfficientSAM**](https://github.com/yformer/EfficientSAM): small Vision Transformer trained by distilling the original SAM Huge transformer using Masked Autoencoders.
 * [**EfficientViTSAM**](https://github.com/mit-han-lab/efficientvit): SAM like model that uses a special lightweigth image encoder, EfficientViT.

+# Big images
+SAM pre-processing includes re-sizing the image to 1024x1024, thus in images bigger than that, every detail smaller than `original _size / 1024` pixel(s) will become subpixel and thus disappear.
+In order mantain the performance on big images,SAMJ